Doomsday (DC Comics): Doomsday-related characters

 There have been other characters that have been connected with Doomsday in different ways that often include either a mutation, his DNA being spliced with another character, and the occasional clones.

 All-American Boy

-An alternate variant of Doomsday appears in Superman/Batman.
+An alternate version of Doomsday appears in Superman/Batman.
 This version is Joshua Walker, a human soldier who was infused with Doomsday's DNA as part of a government experiment led by Amanda Waller and codenamed All-American Boy.
 However, Superman defeats Walker and returns him to normal, after which Waller helps rebuild Smallville in exchange for keeping her involvement secret.